Sigma (Overwatch): Promotion and reception

+To promote the release of their Overwatch: Cities & Countries, Blizzard ran a "Sigma's Maestro Challenge" event in-game, where participants could unlock the aforementioned skin by playing enough matches as well as other in-game items.
+In terms of merchandise, Funko Pop released a Sigma figure in 2023.

 Following a few teasers on social media in the week prior, Sigma was formally announced as the game's 31st hero on July 22, 2019 with an animated short that introduced his character and backstory.
 He was made available on Overwatchs public test server the following day, later added to the game fully on August 13, 2019.
-Early reactions to Sigma as a character were positive, with fans expressing particular confusion over his bare feet.
+Early reactions to Sigma as a character were positive despite expressing particular confusion over his bare feet.
 Daily Dot writer Joseph Knoop joked that the inclusion may have been the developers catering to a particular fetish, and observed memes revolving around the confusion arose from the game's fandom.
 Cass Marshall in an article for Polygon meanwhile praised the character's introduction through the use of non-linear storytelling to depict his thought process.
-Considering it cosmic horror, Marshall described the introductory animation as verging Lovecraftian, or inspired by the Warp from Warhammer 40Ks setting.
+Considering it cosmic horror, Marshall described the introductory animation as nearly Lovecraftian, or inspired by the Warp from Warhammer 40Ks setting.

 However after Qui Fang's comments came to light regarding the character's development, fans regarded the character in a more negative light, seeing him as a stereotype of people suffering from mental illness.
-Liana Ruppert of Prima Games stated that while the barefoot design was a solid marketing decision that brought attention to the character, she added that one could argue there were other ways to garner the same attention than to "sell" an asylum look.
-Meanwhile, doctors Raffael Boccamazzo and Rachel Kowert released a statement for mental health organization Take This raising issue with the stigmas that the character relied upon for his design as well as the use of outdated stereotypes regarding mental health institutions, further expressing their dismay that it was hardly an isolated incident in gaming.
-Gaming The Mind, a mental health organization in the United Kingdom, instead questioned Chu's statements regarding the character, stating that if mental illness was not a factor then the development team should have to answer why they relied on asylum tropes.
+Liana Ruppert of Prima Games stated that while the barefoot design was a solid marketing decision that brought attention to the character, she added that there were arguably other ways to garner the same attention than to "sell" an asylum look.
+Meanwhile, Doctors of Psychology Raffael Boccamazzo and Rachel Kowert released a statement for mental health organization Take This raising issue with the stigmas that the character relied upon for his design as well as the use of outdated stereotypes regarding mental health institutions, further expressing their dismay that it was hardly an isolated incident in gaming.
+Gaming The Mind, a mental health organization in the United Kingdom, instead questioned Chu's statements regarding the character, stating that if mental illness was not a factor, then the development team should have to answer why they relied on asylum tropes.